Villages in Bandra, Mumbai: Pertained by St. Andrew's parish

 These Koliwadas were under Santa Anna parish and there is mention of them in the baptismal register of Santa Anna since people in these hamlets were baptised over several years by the parish.

 History

 Only a few of them have survived the time, a few of them are on verge of extinction, and some of them are listed under heritage.
 Records suggest these villages date back 1534, were ruled by Bahadur Shah of Gujrat.
 Bandra area originally had 25 "pakhadis" villages.
 These villages were either fishing or farming villages.
-The original inhabitants of these "pakhadis" were mainly the East Indians and Hindu Kolis.
+The original inhabitants of these "pakhadis" were mainly the Bombay East Indians and Hindu Kolis.
 The old Bandra was scenic, with stretches of green, bungalows, clusters of villages, villas surrounded by little gardens, and coastline.
 Home doors were kept open as a welcoming gesture and all the inhabitants were acquainted with everyone.
 From 1896 to 1906 Mumbai was struck by plague (Bombay plague epidemic) and the residents in Bandra villages suffered.
 Some were vacated.